Mainman002/Blender-Align-Between-Two/README.md

 or PME https://gumroad.com/l/pie_menu_editor

-In Blender, press the T Key to open the Tools Panel, select 3 objects (where the last one selected is the one you want to align) and then press the ui button.
+In Blender, press the N Key to open the Tools Panel, select 3 objects (where the last one selected is the one you want to align) and then press the ui button.

 Author: AIG (Ivan Agibalov) and  Special thanks to:  @Sergey Kritskiy https://gumroad.com/kritskiy